TecOrb-Developers/react-apple-login/README.md

 ## Apple login
-## step-1 firstly go for developer account
+## Step-1 firstly go for developer account
 https://developer.apple.com/account/#/overview/TG25L453P5
 ## Step-2  Setting Up Developer Portal:

 First, sign in to the Apple Developer Portal and enroll if you have not already, and then click on Certificates, Identifiers and Profiles

-## step-3 Setting up App ID, Register a new identifier and select App Ids, Select option "Signin with apple"
+## Step-3 Setting up App ID, Register a new identifier and select App Ids, Select option "Signin with apple"

 From the sidebar, choose Identifiers then click the blue plus icon.

 ## Step-4 Create Service Id for web application
-1-Now Go ahead and create a new identifier and choose Services IDs.
-2-then register service Id
+1-Now Go ahead and create a new identifier and choose Services IDs.<br /> 2-then register service Id.<br />
-3-Web Authentication Configuration
+3-Web Authentication Configuration.<br />
-4-is service Id Make sure to also check the Sign In with Apple checkbox.
-5-click the Configure button next to Sign In with Apple in this step.
-This is where you’ll define the domain your app is running on, as well as define the redirect URLs used during the OAuth flow.
+4-is service Id Make sure to also check the Sign In with Apple checkbox.<br /> 5-click the Configure button next to Sign In with Apple in this step.
+This is where you’ll define the domain your app is running on, as well as define the redirect URLs used during the OAuth flow.<br />
 6-  Apple doesn’t allow localhost URLs in this step.
-You have to use a real domain here or use
+You have to use a real domain here or use.<br />

 ## Step-5 Create Key